Accessibility

 Medallia strives to ensure that its products and functionality meet industry-standard Web Content Accessibility Guidelines (WCAG), which provide standards for making web content more accessible to people with disabilities.
 For more information about WGAG, including conformance criteria, see the Web Content Accessibility Guidelines Overview on the World Wide Web Consortium website.

-Medallia offers several accessible product templates, and continues to work on expanding the range of accessible product templates.
+Medallia offers several accessible product templates and continues to work on expanding the range of accessible product templates.
 Experience Cloud offers web-based survey templates, which are viewed by your customers.
 Experience Cloud also offers core front-line reporting modules within next generation reporting, which are viewed your employees.
-Section 508 accessibility requirements are consistent with, and covered by, WCAG standards.

-These Medallia products and features are currently accessible by WCAG 2.1 AA standards:
+These Medallia products and features have been evaluated against WCAG 2.2 AA standards:

 -